 - Seek Professional Help; If you're struggling despite your effort, never hesitate to seek help from a therapist or counselor.
 Millions of people around the world struggle with mental health issues, and there’s no shame in seeking help.

-Conclusion: Whenever you find yourself caught in a unhappiness that you know you ought to be able to overcome, remind yourself that it’s just a temporary situation.
+Conclusion: Whenever you find yourself caught in an unhappiness that you know you ought to be able to overcome, remind yourself that it’s just a temporary situation.
 Be patient with yourself and remember; “Life’s too short to worry about things that don’t matter.”

 Disclaimer: This article is for informational purposes only and does not constitute professional medical or psychological advice.
 Please consult with a qualified healthcare professional for personalized guidance